exercism/reasonml/README.md

 ## Contributing

-Thank you so much for contributing! :tada:
+We welcome all contributions, both large and small.

 Please read about how to [get involved in a track](https://github.com/exercism/docs/tree/master/contributing-to-language-tracks).
 Be sure to read the Exercism [Code of Conduct](https://github.com/exercism/exercism.io/blob/master/CODE_OF_CONDUCT.md).

-We welcome pull requests of all kinds.
-No contribution is too small.

-We encourage contributions that provide fixes and improvements to existing exercises.
+Fixes and improvements to existing exercises are welcome.
 Please note that this track's exercises must conform to the Exercism-wide standards described in the [documentation](https://github.com/exercism/docs/tree/master/language-tracks/exercises).
 If you're unsure about how to make a change, then go ahead and open a GitHub issue, and we'll discuss it.

 ## Exercise Tests

-At the most basic level, Exercism is all about the tests.
+All Exercism exercises contain a test suite, which help to guide the user's implementation.
 You can read more about how we think about test suites in [the Exercism documentation](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).

-Test files should use the following format:
+Tests should be written using [bs-jest](https://github.com/glennsl/bs-jest).

 ```
 open Jest;